tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The signaling protocol used to instantiate TE LSPs are outside the scope of this document and expected to be covered by augmentations defined in other document(s).

-The following other design considerations are taken into account with respect data
+The following other design considerations are taken into account with respect to data
 organization:

 * The generic TE YANG data model 'ietf-te' contains device independent data and can be used to model data off a device (e.g. on a TE controller).
-The device-specific TE data is defined in module 'ietf-te-device' as shown in {{figctrl}},
+The device-specific TE data is defined in module 'ietf-te-device' as shown in {{figctrl}}.
 * In general, minimal elements in the model are designated as "mandatory" to allow freedom to vendors to adapt the data model to their specific product implementation.